mitsuba-renderer/drjit/docs/what.rst

    does this avoid loading and storing temporaries: it also makes it easy to parallelize the program on compute accelerators.

-This is just a toy example, but the idea it demonstrates is general.
+This is just a toy example, but the idea that it demonstrates is general.
 Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, ray tracing operations, etc. The principle is always the same: the system captures what operations are needed to calculate a result, postponing them for as long as possible.

 Users of `JAX <https://github.com/google/jax>`__ may find this familiar: JAX combines tracing with tensor-based optimizations for machine learning